kbhoyi/ansible-kafka-upgrade/README.md

 ```

 Make the following changes in host files:

-  a.
-Replace <username> below with the user name on the destination machines where the modules would be installed and configured by ansible.
+ 1. Replace \<username\> below with the user name on the destination machines where the modules would be installed and configured by ansible.
-  b.
-The IP addresses have to be replaced with your node ips.
+ 2. The IP addresses have to be replaced with your node ips.

 ```
 sfuser@sfuser-virtual-machine:~/ansible-kafka-upgrade$ cat hosts